grndlvl/k8s-hello-app/docs/02-app-container.md

 ### 🔐 Why use UID `10001`?

 - Running containers as **root (UID 0)** is a security risk.
 - Kubernetes best practices recommend non-root users so that, even if compromised, the container can’t access host-level privileges.
 - We chose `10001` (an arbitrary non-privileged UID) so it doesn’t overlap with common system accounts.
 - Many security scanners (like Trivy, Aqua) will flag root containers — this avoids those warnings.

 ### 🏗️ Why two stages (Build vs Runtime)?

 - **Build stage** includes heavy tools (`gcc`, `pip`, cache) needed only for installing Python packages.
 - **Runtime stage** is lightweight: just Python + our app + its dependencies.
 - This keeps the final image **smaller, faster to pull**, and reduces the attack surface.
 - The app runs from a pre-built virtual environment (`/opt/venv`) copied from the build stage.

 ---

-## 🛠️ Step 3.
-Build the Container Image
+## 3. Build the Container Image

 From the project root, build the Docker image: